AmielCyber/AmielCyber/README.md

 **`👨🏽‍💻 Software Developer`**

 Hi!
 My name is Amiel, and I am a Software Developer passionate about developing with ASP.NET Web APIs and Angular.
 I enjoy working on either stack or both if needed.
 In my spare time, I enjoy exploring restaurants, coffee shops in San Diego.
-I also enjoy reading Brandon Anderson's books and hiking in San Diego.
+I also enjoy reading Brandon Sanderson's books and hiking in San Diego.

 ### 🧰 Current Languages and Tools
 <div style="display: flex; flex-wrap: wrap; gap: 5px">